gustaslaoq/MobileMacro/README.md

 ## ❓ Frequently Asked Questions (FAQ)

 **Does the game need to be in English?**
 Yes.
-To ensure the script correctly reads the names of biomes and merchants, your Roblox game must be set to English.
+To ensure the script correctly reads the names of merchants, and biomes while in limbo, your Roblox game must be set to English.

 **Does it detect merchants outside of The Limbo?**
 Yes!
 The script monitors merchants (Mari and Jester) globally, regardless of whether you are in The Limbo or the normal map.